YousofMersal/DM885_Project_DevSecOps/artifacts/Userstories.md

 * As an user I want to upload data of my choosing to run on the solvers.

-* As an user I want to create a profile such that I am able to login using my personal credentials
+* As an user I want to create a profile such that I am able to login using my personal credentials.

 * As an user I want to be able to use multiple solvers at the same time on the same model, to solve the same problem.